A Survey on Adversarial Contention Resolution: Jamming-Resistant Contention Resolution

-Perhaps unsurprisingly, randomization along with CD can provide constant throughput (in non-jammed slots) despite an unbounded adversary; even without CD, jamming can be tolerated, although throughput decreases slightly to $\Theta(1/\log n)$.
+Perhaps unsurprisingly, randomization along with CD can provide constant throughput (in non-jammed slots) despite an unbounded adversary; even without CD, jamming can be tolerated, although throughput worsens slightly to $\Theta(1/\log n)$.
 When the adversary is bounded, a range of results exist.
 Under a saturated model, randomized results demonstrate constant throughput for a variety of network settings against a bounded adversary, so long as some weak information about the adversary's power and $n$ is known.
-In contrast, deterministic results in the AQT setting are more nuanced, being parameterized by aspects of jamming rate and burstiness, and generally more pessimistic; however, strong online results are possible.
+In contrast, deterministic results in the AQT setting are more nuanced, being parameterized by aspects of jamming rate and burstiness, and generally more pessimistic.

-Existing results that tolerate jamming exhibit a sharp trade-off between the amount of listening devices perform and throughput achieved.
+Most results that tolerate jamming exhibit a sharp trade-off between the amount of listening devices perform and throughput achieved.
 On one hand, if each \thing listens to the channel in every slot (except when sending), then constant throughput (in expectation or \whp in non-jammed slots) is possible~\cite{bender:how,BenderFGY19,ChangJP19,awerbuch:jamming,richa:jamming2,richa:jamming3}.
 Note that such results are not energy efficient, given that listening is roughly as costly as sending in practice (recall Section~\ref{sec:metrics}).
 On the other hand, if devices never listen to the channel, only sub-constant throughput is possible, and the best result is $O(1/\log n)$ throughput \whp~\cite{DBLP:conf/podc/ChenJZ21}.
-Therefore, an open problem for jamming-resistant contention resolution is whether constant throughput can be achieved with a small amount of listening.
+The recent result in \cite{bender:fully} demonstrates that jamming-resistant contention resolution is possible with constant throughput and a polylogarithmic number of channel accesses (both sending and listening) without using control bits.
+However, it is unclear whether better energy-efficiency bounds are possible in the presence of jamming, perhaps under models with additional feedback permitted on the channel.